I’m excited to share more details from my daughter’s Magical Unicorn birthday party with you today!

 Unicorns Dreams Ahead…

-Up next are a couple things that greeted guests outside our front door, in addition to the “Come in for birthday magic!” printable sign… (both unicorn items can be found on Amazon).
+Up next are a couple things that greeted guests outside our front door, in addition to the “Come in for birthday magic!” printable poster that was actually on the door.
+(The unicorn items below were purchased on Amazon).

 I always love hanging decorations from the ceiling… it really makes a huge impact on your party!
 Honeycomb balls and paper stars were perfect for this theme.